civican/legisinfo/44-1/bills/C-29/bill_text.md

 Whereas reconciliation requires the revitalization and celebration of Indigenous languages;

-Whereas the Government of Canada recognizes the need for the establishment of an independent, non-political, permanent and Indigenous-led organization to monitor, evaluate, conduct research and report on the progress being made towards reconciliation, **including in relation to respect for and the protection and promotion of the rights of Indigenous peoples**, in all sectors of Canadian society and by all governments in Canada, in order to address the Truth and Reconciliation Commission of Canada's Call to Action number 53;
+Whereas the Government of Canada recognizes the need for the establishment of an independent, non-political, permanent and Indigenous-led organization to monitor, evaluate, conduct research and report on the progress being made towards reconciliation, including in relation to respect for and the protection and promotion of the rights of Indigenous peoples, in all sectors of Canadian society and by all governments in Canada, in order to address the Truth and Reconciliation Commission of Canada's Call to Action number 53;

 Whereas the Government of Canada recognizes the need for such an organization to be a catalyst for innovative thought, dialogue and action;